-Course Title: Please rate the following on a scale from 1-5 with 1 being the lowest and 5 bei ing the highest rating.
-5 - Strongly Agree, 4 - Agree, 3 - Neutral, 2 - Disagree, 1 - Strongly Disagree Presenter(s) Question Rating Knowledgeable in content areas Clarified content in response to questions Please provide specific suggestions or recommendations for the presenter.
+Course Title: Please rate the following on a scale from 1-5 with 1 being the lowest and 5 being the highest rating.
+5 - Strongly Agree, 4 - Agree, 3 - Neutral, 2 - Disagree, 1 - Strongly Disagree ةِ Presenter(s) Question Rating Knowledgeable in content areas 2.
+Clarified content in response to questions Please provide specific suggestions or recommendations for the presenter.
 Content 3.
-Appropriate for intended audience 4.
-Consistent with stated objectives Please provide specific suggestions or recommendations for the course conten it.
+Appropriate for intended audience Consistent with stated objectives Please provide specific suggestions or recommendations for the course con- tent.
 Presentation Methods 5.
 Visual aids, handouts, and oral presentations supported the content 6.
-Teaching methods were appropriate for subject matter Please provide specific suggestions or recommendations for the presentation r methods.
-Please provide any other suggestions or recommendations so that we can imp rove our courses.
+Teaching methods were appropriate for subject matter Please provide specific suggestions or recommendations for the presentation on methods.
+Please provide any other suggestions or recommendations so that we can in mprove our courses.